Current Affairs-Topics

 • Contingency cropping strategies

-These measures are central to climate-smart farming pulses India and a key focus of the NITI Aayog Pulses Strategy to sustain yields in stress-prone regions.
+These measures are central to climate-smart farming in India and a key focus of the NITI Aayog Pulses Strategy, aimed at sustaining yields in stress-prone regions.

 4. Data-Led Decision Making